+Alison Stone

-Alison Stone Ms Stone has thirty years experience across Federal and State Government, the private sector and with a major water corporation.
+Ms Stone has thirty years experience across Federal and State Government, the private sector and with a major water corporation.
 Her expertise is primarily in policy, and the development and implementation of public sector reform programmes across Crown land and natural resource management.
 Ms Stone joined the NSW state government in 2012 and as Executive General Manager - Crown Lands is tasked with overseeing the governance and management of the NSW Crown estate and associated commercial and community infrastructure.

+Ronald Arnold

-Ronald Arnold Mr Arnold has had a lifetime involvement in greyhound racing and commenced employment in the industry with NSW NCA.
-He has been employed by the NSW GBOTA as Wentworth Park MC for 25 years.
-He is currently Chair of the Greyhound Racing Industry Consultation Group.
-He is currently a director of the Greyhound Social Club and a columnist for the National Greyhound Form.
-He is a member of the Agricultural Committee GRAINSW.
-He is currently a Sales Executive for the Manildra Group.
+Mr Arnold has had a lifetime involvement in greyhound racing and commenced employment in the industry with NSW NCA.
+He has been employed by the NSW GBOTA as Wentworth Park MC for 25 years and is currently Chair of the Greyhound Racing Industry Consultation Group.
+Mr Arnold is also a columnist for the National Greyhound Form as well as being a member of the Agricultural Committee GRAINSW.

+Mr Arnold is a Sales Executive for the Manildra Group.
 His family originated from the Glebe district.

+Bruce Fletcher

-Bruce Fletcher Mr Fletcher has been involved in the greyhound racing industry for over forty years.
+Mr Fletcher has been involved in the greyhound racing industry for over forty years.
 He has previously been on the Greyhound Racing Control Board, a committee member of the National Coursing Association, and on the Board of GNRSW and Wyong Race Club and Agricultural Society.
 Mr Fletcher's involvement in greyhound racing as a participant is multifaceted including being a bookmaker, owner, trainer, breeder and studmaster.

 Monica Barone

-Ms Barone is the

-Chief Executive

-Officer of the

-Council of the

-City of Sydney.

-Ms Barone has a

-strong history in managing, and infrastructure planning in local government areas.
+Ms Barone is the Chief Executive Officer of the Council of the City of Sydney.
+Ms Barone has a strong history in managing, and infrastructure planning in local government areas.
 Ms Barone has held senior management positions in the Warringah, South Sydney and City of Sydney government authorities.